How To Feed A Loon

 If you don’t have cheesecloth, you can make a pouch with a coffee filter.
 Or, just tie the herbs together by the stems with a long piece of string and submerge directly into the simmering broth.

 Be sure to taste as you salt.
-We find almost a tablespoon of salt is enough, but start with less than that, and then add until it's just simply seasoned.
+We find that almost a tablespoon of salt is enough, but start with less than that, and then add until it’s just simply seasoned.

 The broth freezes beautifully for up to 2 to 3 months.